 The University of Chicago is a residential campus for college students, and all students are required to live in on-campus housing for their first two academic years.
 Visit Housing & Residence Life for more detailed information about housing.

 A mix of personalities & interests

 Room assignments in the Houses are intentionally made so that each House includes a cross section of the University population, with students from various states and countries who have diverse academic and extracurricular interests.

 Consider your preferences

-Admitted students have the opportunity to share their housing preferences.
-Among the factors to consider are whether you prefer living alone or with a roommate, what habits would be most important to you in a roommate, and whether you prefer living in a glassy modern dorm or a historic neo-Gothic one.
-Location is also important: some students might want to live right on the Main Quadrangles, while others prefer living in a dorm with a dining hall right in the building.
+Admitted students have the opportunity to share preferences on their housing application that are considered during the housing assignment process.
+Among the factors to consider are whether you prefer living alone or with a roommate and what habits would be most important to you in a roommate.

 All of the Houses are co-ed, but a few have single-sex floors.
 If it is important for you to live on an all-male or all-female floor, you can make your preference known on your housing application.